 Email marketing actually has the highest return on investment.

 According to the email marketing giant, Litmus, the payout averages 42:1 for every dollar spent.
-If you can create an effective email marketing strategy, you have virtually created your own ATM.
+If you can create an effective email marketing strategy for small business, you have virtually created your own ATM.

 There are no algorithms, no platform limitations, no ad spend, and no targeting.
 Your email subscribers are a custom marketing audience made up of prescreened clients primed for your offer.
 It’s up to you to deliver and put it to good use.